| Back to the Recipes Index |

 Season the brisket all over with ground pepper and 1 tsp. kosher salt, rubbing them into the grain.
 Wrap it tightly in plastic and chill at least 3 hours and up to 3 days.

-Place a rack in lower third of oven.
+Place a rack in the lower third of your oven.
 Heat bacon fat or olive oil in a Dutch oven.
-Unwrap the brisket; cook, reducing heat if needed, until browned, 7–10 minutes per side.
-Transfer to a baking sheet.
+Unwrap the brisket and sear it, reducing the heat if it looks to burn, until browned, 7–10 minutes per side.
+Transfer it to a baking sheet.

-Reduce heat to medium-high.
-Add onions, carrots, and celery to pan; season with salt.
+Reduce the heat to medium.
+Add onion, carrot, and celery to the pan; season with salt.
 Cook, stirring occasionally, until browned and just softened, 15–18 minutes.
 Add wine, bring to a boil, and cook until evaporated, 8–10 minutes.
 Add garlic, thyme, bay leaves, and peppercorns.
 Pour in broth to come about halfway up sides of pan, then bring to a boil.
-Nestle the brisket into aromatics and cover tightly with foil; braise in oven until meat is very tender but still holds its shape, 2–3 hours.
-Let cool, then chill at least 8 hours and up to 2 days.
+Nestle the brisket into the aromatics and cover tightly with a lid or foil; braise in your oven until the meat is very tender but still holding its shape, 2–3 hours.
+Let it cool, then chill at least 8 hours and up to 2 days.

-Preheat your oven to 250.
-Remove solidified fat from surface of braising liquid; discard.
+Preheat your oven to 250°F. Remove all the solidified fat from the surface of the braising liquid and discard it.
 Transfer the brisket to a platter.
-Strain braising liquid into a large measuring glass; discard solids.
-Return liquid to pan and cook over medium-high heat, stirring occasionally, until reduced by half, velvety and intensely flavored, but not overly salty, about 30 minutes.
+Strain the braising liquid into a large measuring glass, discarding any solids.
+Return the liquid to the pan and cook over medium-high heat, stirring occasionally, until reduced by half, velvety and intensely flavored, but not overly salty, about 30 minutes.

 Return the brisket to the pot, cover it, and heat it in the oven until warmed through, 60–90 minutes.
 Transfer it to a cutting board and slice it against the grain.
 Arrange the slices on a serving platter and pour the braising liquid over it.